olliesharp5/virtual-artistry/README.md

 # Virtual Artistry

-Virtual Artistry is an online platform designed to showcase and sell artwork from various artists.
-It serves as a digital marketplace where artists can connect with art enthusiasts and potential buyers worldwide.
+"Virtual Artistry" is a dynamic online platform conceived with the unique aim of showcasing and commercializing diverse works of art.
+As a vibrant digital marketplace, it provides a much-needed stage for artists to make their creations visible to a global audience.
+It also acts as a bridge, seamlessly connecting art creators with admirers and prospective buyers, thus fostering a thriving and interactive art community worldwide.

 # Table of Contents
 - [Virtual Artistry](#virtual-artistry)